Comprehensive Genetic Arrhythmia Program

-The Comprehensive Genetic Arrhythmia Program (CGAP) studies and treats inherited heart rhythm disorders, also known as arrhythmias.
-While not all arrhythmias are genetic in nature, arrhythmias as a class represent a serious health risk.
-The most serious risk is that of sudden cardiac death (SCD).
+The UCSF Comprehensive Genetic Arrhythmia Program (CGAP) studies and treats inherited heart rhythm disorders, also known as arrhythmias.
+While not all arrhythmias are genetic, arrhythmias as a class represent a serious health risk.
+The most serious risk is sudden cardiac death (SCD).
 Nearly 500,000 deaths a year are attributed to SCD.

-Through research, the program plays a leadership role in understanding existing genetic causes of cardiac arrhythmias, identifying new genes, and applying this knowledge to improving partient care.
+Our program plays a leading role in advancing the understanding of existing genetic causes of cardiac arrhythmias, identifying new genes implicated in the disorders and applying this knowledge to improving patient care.

-Experts in electrophysiology, cardiology, genetics, and genetic counseling work side-by-side to provide a multi-disciplinary focus not found anywhere else in the western United States.
-This focus is a significant benefit to both patients and their physicians for several key reasons:
+At CGAP, experts in electrophysiology, cardiology, genetics and genetic counseling work side by side to create a multidisciplinary focus not found anywhere else in the western United States.
+This focus benefits both patients and their doctors for several key reasons:

-- Genetic causes of SCD can be rare and difficult to diagnose, and individual doctors often have limited experience recognizing these conditions.
-Our research team includes some of the world's leading experts in inherited arrhythmias.
+- Genetic causes of SCD can be rare and difficult to diagnose.
+Our team includes some of the world's leading experts in inherited arrhythmias.
 They work together to make sure that each patient receives a precise diagnosis and personalized treatment plan.

-- Inherited arrhythmias can affect the patient and family membersl, creating unique challenges in patient an d family management.
+- Inherited arrhythmias can affect both the patient and family members, creating unique challenges in management.
 This is an area in which doctors can benefit from the experience of our experts.
-Our multi-disciplinary evaluations are designed to ensure that all patients and their families receive the best, most comprehensive evaluation possible.
+Our multidisciplinary evaluations are designed to ensure that all patients and their families receive the most comprehensive workups possible.

-- Access to genetic testing and genetic counseling is a critical component in the diagnosis, planning treatment, and helping patients and their families adjust to life with an inherited arrhythmia.
-Genetic testing and counseling is an integral part of our patient treatment and an important tool for researchers who view inherited arrhythmias within the context of family relationships.
+- Access to genetic testing and genetic counseling is a critical component in making a diagnosis, planning treatment, and helping patients and their families adjust to life with an inherited arrhythmia.
+Genetic testing and counseling are integral to our patient treatment and important for researchers, who view inherited arrhythmias within the context of family relationships.

-- Advances in our understanding of the role genetic mutations play in inherited arrhythmias reinforce the importance of patient and family management and the benefit of access to information from prior genetic studies.
+- Our growing understanding of the role that genetic mutations play in inherited arrhythmias reinforces the importance of patient and family management.
+It also underscores the benefit of access to information from prior genetic studies.
 UCSF has a vast store of research data.
-The program intends to continue and extend this commitment as the more information is available.
+We intend to continue the program and extend this commitment as more information becomes available.

 CGAP studies patients with: